Installation of the Volvo SPA SPORT Brake Kit

 7.)
 If the pedal feels "long" or "low" at this time, do not panic.
 It will take a little driving and use for the pistons to set in their seals.

 8.)
-If the feeling persists, re-bleed the brakes
+If a "low" feeling of the brake pedal persists, re-bleed the brakes after some driving time.

 9.)
 Check the wheel areas for any leaks or drips of brake fluid after a drive.
 If found these must be addressed before continuing to drive the car